List of international goals scored by Robbie Keane

-Robbie Keane, an Irish professional footballer, is the Republic of Ireland national football team's top scorer, with 68 goals in 146 appearances.
+Robbie Keane is an Irish former professional footballer who is the Republic of Ireland national football team's top scorer, with 68 goals in 146 appearances.
 Keane made his international debut in a 2–1 defeat against the Czech Republic in March 1998, and scored his first international goals on his fifth appearance, a UEFA Euro 2000 qualifying 5–0 victory over Malta.
 He became Ireland's all-time leading scorer in October 2004, when he scored twice against the Faroe Islands during the qualification for the 2006 FIFA World Cup, passing Niall Quinn's record of 21 goals in 91 games.
 In June 2013, Keane also became Ireland's most capped player on his 126th appearance, in a 2014 FIFA World Cup qualification match against the Faroes.
 He is one of six Republic of Ireland players with 100 or more caps (four of whom are still active), and has also captained his national team over 50 times.